 • Reels ads: Similar to TikTok’s in-feed ads but in Instagram’s Reels format

 TikTok’s ad costs are generally lower than Instagram’s, especially when targeting younger demographics.
-TikTok’s cost per thousand impressions (CPM) is often cheaper than Instagram, making it a more cost-effective choice for reaching large numbers of users, particularly during less competitive times of the year, like January.
-For example, TikTok’s average CPM can be as low as $2.25 in January 2024 (Gupta Media, March 2024).
+TikTok’s cost per thousand impressions (CPM) is often cheaper than Instagram’s.
+This makes it a more cost-effective choice for reaching large numbers of users, particularly during less competitive times of the year, like January.

 Support